Wedding Photography at Llancaiach Fawr Manor, Nelson

 Amazingly there is also a Marquee on the grounds which can cater for 120+ guests.
-Llancaiach Fawr Manor has it’s own caterers that it uses.
+Llancaiach Fawr Manor has its own caterers that it uses.
 There are 5 different wedding packages to choose from (or a more bespoke option can be discussed if required).
-It’s no lie to say that looking through the venue’s Packages & Prices List, I have never seen so many different options and add ons available! – Far too many to list here.
+It’s no lie to say that looking through the venue’s Packages & Prices List, I have never seen so many options and add-ons available! – Far too many to list here.

 But listen to this!
 The price guide suggests contacting the wedding coordinator if you wish to discuss additions such as ‘doves, snow machines, flame projectors or an avenue of fountains‘.
 Go on, do it!
 You know you want to…